 This energy efficiency calculator is a simple tool for calculating the ratio of useful energy output to the energy input.
 You can use it for determining the proportions of heat energy, electric power, mechanical work, or even chemical energy.
-Continue reading to learn how to calculate efficiency in each of these cases and discover what the real-life applications of the efficiency formula are.
+Continue reading to learn how to calculate efficiency, and discover the real-life applications of the efficiency formula.

 What is efficiency?

 Efficiency is defined as the ratio of energy output to energy input.
-Every time that you supply energy or heat to a machine (for example to a car engine), a certain part of this energy is wasted, and only some is converted to actual work output.
-The more efficient the machine, the higher output it produces.
+Every time that you supply energy or heat to a machine (for example, to a car engine), a certain part of this energy is wasted, and only some is converted to output in the form of actual work.
+The more efficient the machine, the greater output it produces for a given input.

 A special type of efficiency is the Carnot efficency.
 It is defined as the efficiency of the Carnot engine, which is an ideal engine that maximizes the energy output.

 In order to calculate efficiency, you need to apply the following formula:

 - is the efficiency (expressed as a percentage),